The Timeless Cultural Impact of Tahitian Pearls

 Weddings and Celebratory Occasions

-- Wedding Gifts: In many Polynesian cultures, a Tahitian pearl is often given as a gift during weddings, symbolizing the strength and beauty of the union.
+- Wedding gifts: A Tahitian pearl is a common wedding gift, standing for the strength and beauty of the union.

 The Spiritual Connection